-We noted another matter that we reported to management of the District in a separate letter dated May 31, 2018.
+We noted certain matters that we reported to management of the District in a separate letter dated June 21, 2019.

-The District's response to the finding identified in our audit is described in the accompanying Management Letter.
-We did not audit the District's response and, accordingly, we express no opinion on it.
+The District's responses to the findings identified in our audit are described in the accompanying Management Letter.
+We did not audit the District's responses and, accordingly, we express no opinion on them.